EduardoZepeda/coffee-bytes-hugo/content/posts/cache-en-django-rest-framework-con-memcached/index.en.md

 }
 ```

-## Put on caching all over the web site
+## Put on cache all over the web site

 To cache the entire Django website, just add two middlewares: